ether-camp/studio-book/deploy_to_heroku.md

 # Deploy to Heroku*

 Heroku is a well known PaaS (Platform as a Service) site with free access to [deploy your Apps](https://devcenter.heroku.com/articles/getting-started-with-nodejs#prepare-the-app).
 It is scalable and reasonable in cost for small projects.
 Read Heroku's [excellent documentation and tutorials](https://devcenter.heroku.com/articles/deploying-nodejs#prerequisites).
+The isntructions here are for conventional Apps -not Ethereum Dapps*.
 You will need a github account if you don't have one.
-Set your IDE project folder as master with it's repository on github.
+Set a IDE project folder as master with a repository on github.
 Then when ready, sign-up to a free Heroku account.

 A typical Heroku deploy sequence from the terminal: